Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Harmonic stretch maps and linear combinations of stretch vectors

 \subsection{Results on harmonic stretch maps and harmonic stretch vectors}

-As we remarked in the previous section, it is not true that any two arbitrary points in $\teich(S)$ can be joined by a stretch path.
-Pan and Wolf in \cite{PW} considered a generalisation of stretch maps/paths, which they call harmonic stretch maps/paths, and showed that any two points can be joined by a harmonic stretch path.
+As we remarked in the previous section, it is not true that two arbitrary points in $\teich(S)$ can be joined by a stretch path.
+Pan and Wolf in \cite{PW} considered a generalisation of stretch maps/paths, which they call harmonic stretch maps/paths.
+They showed that any two points in Teichm\"uller space can be joined by a harmonic stretch path.
 We state their results without formally defining harmonic stretch maps.